umalabs/correlated-authorization/README.md

 &emsp;Two two-party relationships are formed in a Correlated Authorization federation protocol, as shown in Figure&nbsp;3.
 The first one is between the claimant and the authenticator, pre-established, e.g., by a dynamic registration.
 The second one is between the claimant and the verifier, and can be ephemeral, established dynamically.
 The claimant communicates with both the authenticator and the verifier using a client.
 The verifier and the authenticator communicate with each other through the client, which acts as a transparent bridge that links the authenticator to the verifier.

+&emsp;Authenticator may establish whitelists of verifiers authorized to receive authentication, and verifiers may establish whitelists of authenticators that the verifier will accept authentication.
+Authenticators may also establish blacklists of verifiers not authorized to receive authentication, and verifiers may also establish blacklists of authenticators that the verifier will not accept authentication.

 #### *B. Assertions*

 &emsp;According the UMA Grant specification [1], Section 3.3.1, the potential types of claim token formats are ID Tokens and SAML assertion.
 The Correlated Authorization framework uses the urn:ietf:params:oauth:client-assertion-type:jwt-bearer format for the asserted pushed claims tokens.
 To prove that the claimant is the rightful subject of the assertion the holder-of-key assertion [9] is used, which contains a hash value of the ticket possessed by the claimant.